Is there any relationship between COVID-19, mask use and oral health?

 This chemical contained in the different KIN oral hygiene products provides 3 to 5 hours protection, controlling the oral microbial load.

-They are especially useful in patients who are undergoing an active process of COVID-19, limiting infection and transmission of the virus.
-It is sufficient to gargle and rinse about 3 times a day with a product for daily use, while preventing other related problems such as bad breath, dry mouth and gingivitis or mouth ulcers, just by choosing the most appropriate KIN treatment line for each patient.
+They are especially useful in patients who are going through an active process of COVID-19, limiting infection and transmission of the virus.
+Simply gargle and rinse about 3 times a day with a daily use product, while preventing other related problems such as bad breath, dry mouth and gingivitis or mouth ulcers, just by choosing the most appropriate KIN treatment line for each patient.

 Along with the recommendation of the use of CPC mouthwashes, there are other measures to limit the spread and transmission in the home, which are very easy to carry out and highly effective.